roypenrod/my-php-playground/README.md

-This repo is a sandbox for my PHP code.
-It lets me learn how to use PHP better in a safe, isolated environment.
+This repo is a sandbox for me to learn more about PHP.

 If you want to reach me, you can find my contact info in my Github profile or visit my website at: www.roypenrod.com